ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Discuss Your Project with Nightingale Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Individual users don't need to follow this step.**  Before getting your project added to the Nightingale system, a PI will need to discuss your project, its needs, your expectations, and what Nightingale access can get you.
-To begin that conversation, please fill out the `NCSA XRAS <https://xras-submit.ncsa.illinois.edu/opportunities/531957/requests/new>`_.
-Someone from the Nightingale project will contact you via email within a few days of filling out this form.
-That person will begin the process of creating your project group.
+To begin that conversation, please fill out and the `NCSA XRAS form <https://xras-submit.ncsa.illinois.edu/opportunities/531957/requests/new>`_.
+Someone from the Nightingale project will contact you via email within a few days of submitting this form and begin the process of creating your project group.

 After your project group is created, Nightingale administrators will create your data storage directories and project group name.
 The PI will find out about these steps via email.
-Your group will be assigned an *interactive node* (shared or exclusive) to log into in the informational email to the PI, and/or if you have batch system access, you will be assigned a *charge account* to assign your jobs to.
+In the informational email to the PI, your group will be assigned an *interactive node* (shared or exclusive) to log in to and/or if you have batch system access, you will be assigned a *charge account* to assign your jobs to.

 Being Added to Nightingale Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Both PIs creating a new project and individual users joining a project will need to follow these steps to get their user login accounts access to the Nightingale system.
+PIs creating a new project and individual users joining a project will need to follow these steps to get a user login account to access the Nightingale system.

 During this process, *you* are responsible for:

-* Becoming part of the NCSA HIPAA Covered Entity

-  * This will involve taking training specific to the type of data that you will be handling on Nightingale

-  * You may need to submit your training certificate to a web form to become part of the covered entity
+  - Becoming part of the NCSA HIPAA Covered Entity.
+This will involve taking training specific to the type of data that you will be handling on Nightingale.
+You may need to submit your training certificate to a web form to become part of the covered entity.

+  \

-* Making sure all devices that you will log into Nightingale from have an encrypted hard drive
+  - Making sure all devices that you will log in to Nightingale from have an encrypted hard drive.

-Logging Onto Nightingale
+Logging in to Nightingale
 --------------------------

 Once you have obtained an account on Nightingale, you can log on using an SSH (Secure Shell) client on your local desktop or laptop.
-Because of the added security for Nightingale, you will first log onto Nightingale's secure node and then log onto a general access login node or, for groups that have them, a specialized interactive node.
-The hostnames for these login nodes are listed below.
+Because of the added security for Nightingale, you will first log in to Nightingale's secure node and then log in to a general access login node or, for groups that have them, a specialized interactive node.
+The following are the hostnames for these login nodes.

 .. _node_hostnames: